Deepak1221/Amity-International-Model-United-Nations-2015/README.md

-# Amity International Model United Nations Conference website code
+# AMIMUN.IN Amity International Model United Nations Conference Website Code-2015

 This is the repository that contains most of the code for the http://amimun.in website.